CONDUCT OF EXAMINATIONS:

 1. Commencement of Examination.

-(1) The Primary Teaching Certificate, Certificate in Teaching, Oriental Teacher and Art & Crafts (DM) Examinations shall be held Annually on such dates and places as may be fixed by the Chairman and shall be open to regular as well as in service and such other candidates as may be specifically permitted under the Rules.
+(1) The Primary Teaching Certificate, Certificate in Teaching, Oriental Teacher and Art & Crafts (DM) Examinations shall be held Annually on such dates and places as may be fixed by the Chairperson and shall be open to regular as well as in service and such other candidates as may be specifically permitted under the Rules.
 The nomenclature of the Examinations shall be as under:-

 (i) Primary Teaching Certificate (Annual) Examination.
 Primary Teaching Certificate (Supplementary) Examination.